lesiak/snippets-of-knowledge/AWS.md

 - [Amazon Athena FAQs](https://aws.amazon.com/athena/faqs/)
 - [AWS Data Exchange](https://aws.amazon.com/data-exchange/)
 - [Using Amazon Athena Federated Query](https://docs.aws.amazon.com/athena/latest/ug/connect-to-a-data-source.html)
+  > If you have data in sources other than Amazon S3, you can use Athena Federated Query to query the data in place or build pipelines that extract data from multiple data sources and store them in Amazon S3.
+With Athena Federated Query, you can run SQL queries across data stored in relational, non-relational, object, and custom data sources.
+  >
+  > Athena uses data source connectors that run on AWS Lambda to run federated queries.
+A data source connector is a piece of code that can translate between your target data source and Athena.
+You can think of a connector as an extension of Athena's query engine.
+Prebuilt Athena data source connectors exist for data sources like Amazon CloudWatch Logs, Amazon DynamoDB, Amazon DocumentDB, and Amazon RDS, and JDBC-compliant relational data sources such MySQL, and PostgreSQL under the Apache 2.0 license
 - [Querying AWS CloudTrail logs](https://docs.aws.amazon.com/athena/latest/ug/cloudtrail-logs.html)
 - [Querying JSON](https://docs.aws.amazon.com/athena/latest/ug/querying-JSON.html)